 - Goeckerman therapy

-Find the best plaque psoriasis drug treatments for relieving flare-ups and long-term symptoms.
+Find the top plaque psoriasis treatments for relieving flare-ups and long-term symptoms.
 Read on to learn more about each type.

 In cases of moderate to severe psoriasis, there are immunomodulator drugs that can be used.
 They are administered through intramuscular injection, intravenous infusion, or subcutaneous injection.
 Typically, these are used for individuals who have not been able to respond to other methods or also have associated psoriatic arthritis.
-These biologics block interactions between certain cells of the immune system and certain inflammatory pathways.
+These biologic psoriasis medications block interactions between certain cells of the immune system and certain inflammatory pathways.
 They need to be taken with caution, as they have potent effect on the immune system and could actually allow for life-threatening infections to form.
-Here are three proven biologic medications that are highly effective in treating psoriasis.

 - Used for moderate to severe psoriasis